gitlabhq/gitlab-runner/docs/executors/docker.md

 ## Build directory in service

-Since version 1.5 GitLab Runner mounts a `/build` directory to all stared services.
+Since version 1.5 GitLab Runner mounts a `/build` directory to all shared services.

 See an issue: https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/issues/1520